 Abram Arkhipov (Абрам Ефимович Архипов) (1862-1930)

-Abram Arkhipov authentication from $175.
-Abram Arkhipov appraisal from $25.
+We Perform Abram Arkhipov art authentication.
+Abram Arkhipov appraisal.
 Abram Arkhipov certificates of authenticity (COA).
-Abram Arkhipov analysis, research, scientific tests, full authentications.
+Abram Arkhipov analysis, research, scientific tests, full art authentications.
 We will help you sell your Abram Arkhipov or we will sell it for you.

 The Washer Woman, 1901